abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

 This will activate the `ofxRPI4Window`, `ofxOsc`, `ofxGPIO`, `ofxOpenCv` addons to our project.

+Note: The `ofxOpenCv` addon is just me being lazy.
+I haven't spent the time going through all its declarations that allow `openFrameworks` to link up to OpenCV.
+Despite this, we will be using "raw" OpenCV commands.

 ### Add Basic CV Code
-Let's write a simple computer capture example.
+Let's write a simple computer vision capture example that captures the video input and displays it on the screen.

 `ofApp.h`